Pacific University offers more than 30 all-gender restrooms on its campuses to serve the needs of our diverse community.

 Carnegie Hall, first and second floors

-Clark Hall, first floor off main lobby
+Clark Hall, first floor off main lobby and third floor

 Jefferson Hall, second floor (staff only)